devu123/Text_Extraction_using_OCR/README.md

 ---

-_The maintainers of this repository are Roby Rai, Deval Shah, and Prateeksha Hemraj_
+_The maintainers of this repository are Deval Shah and Roby Rai

 ---